SebAire/Purple-Air-Data-Merger/README.md

 ## General Info
 - This is an R Shiny App that allows you to tidy Purple Air PM2.5 Data that has been downloaded from an SD card from an offline Purple Air sensor and Download into .csv format
 - This code will only work with data exported from an SD card and not data downloaded from the Purple Air Map.
-- Data Columns for SD data are different from Map Columns more info here: https://community.purpleair.com/t/sd-card-file-headers/279
+- Data Columns for SD data are different from Map columns more info here: https://community.purpleair.com/t/sd-card-file-headers/279
 - Corrected data uses US EPA's Simple Correction Factor which is described in detail here: https://doi.org/10.5194/amt-14-4617-2021
 - The data will be corrected and only show the columns that are necessary to be compared to FEM PM instruments.